Year 3. October 28. Stories of Scholarship by Some of our Rockstars.

 While Dr. Essien welcomes this recognition as a testament to his own hard work, he also views it as a chance to lift up others in the DoM as well as raise the profile of the VA’s endeavors to make healthcare more equitable.

-Folasade May, MD, PhD to Co-Lead Community-Partnered Clinical Trial with R01 Grant
+Folasade (Fola) May, MD, PhD to Co-Lead Community-Partnered Clinical Trial with R01 Grant

 Community-partnered research is critical to our mission to transform patient care.
-Folasade May, MD, PhD, MPhil has received a $3 million R01 grant from the National Institutes of Health to continue her health disparities research with Northeast Valley Health Corporation (NEVHC), one of the largest Federally Qualified Health Centers (FQHCs) in the country.
-Her work aims to solve a problem that she and her colleagues first identified in an earlier project at with NEVHC: As few as 18% of patients who receive abnormal test results on a preliminary screening for colon cancer go on to have a colonoscopy, a more comprehensive screening test that is essential for finding colon cancer early.
+Folasade May, MD, PhD, MPhil, associate professor in the UCLA Vetch & Tamar Manoukian Division of Digestive Diseases, has received a $3 million R01 grant from the National Institutes of Health to continue her health disparities research with Northeast Valley Health Corporation (NEVHC), one of the largest Federally Qualified Health Centers (FQHCs) in the country.
+Her work aims to solve a clinical challenge that she and her colleagues first identified during an earlier funded project at NEVHC: As few as 18% of patients who receive an abnormal non-invasive colorectal cancer screening test result go on to have a colonoscopy, a more comprehensive screening test that is essential for completing the screening process and finding cancer early.

-“We were really excited when our R01 was funded because it really represented a continuation of funding across a spectrum from discovery and understanding the problem to developing an intervention to fix the problem,” Dr. May said.
+“We were excited when our R01 was funded because it really represented a continuation of funding for a spectrum of research, from discovery, to understanding the problem, to developing an intervention to fix the problem,” Dr. May said.
 She and co-PI Beth Glenn, PhD at the UCLA Fielding School of Public Health spent a year working on their grant proposal, which passed through the NIH’s approval process with flying colors.

 “We’re very grateful.
 The NIH gave us the best score you can get on a grant, which means they are really excited about the work,” Dr. May said.
-“It was a first percentile score, and we were really encouraged that they also agree that this work is important.”
+“It was a first percentile score, and we are encouraged that they agree that this work is important.”

 Folasade P. May, MD, PhD, MPhil

-“Getting patients from these primary care facilities to a place like UCLA or to a cancer center is very tough,” Dr. May explained.
-“This grant is about helping primary care centers that are focused on underserved populations get the specialty care they need, particularly for patients who’ve undergone screening for colorectal cancer and the screening was abnormal.”
+“Getting patients from these primary care facilities to an academic or private practice gastroenterologist is very tough," Dr. May explained.
+“This grant is about helping primary care centers that are focused on underserved populations get the specialty care they need, particularly for patients who’ve undergone screening for colorectal cancer and the screening was abnormal."

 This complex problem requires complex solutions.
 With their R01 funding, Drs.
-May, Glenn, and their team are launching a randomized cluster trial at six of NEVHC’s sites across L.A.
-County, where they will test an intervention that works at multiple levels — patient, provider, and healthcare system — and has several different components.
-For example, patients receive information on the importance of scheduling follow-up colonoscopies after abnormal FIT results and may also be paired with navigators who help them go through each step of the process.
-Meanwhile, changes to electronic health records (EHR) systems will adjust how the FQHC communicates with specialist clinicians regards patients’ referrals and test results.
+May, Glenn, and their team are launching a cluster randomized trial at six of NEVHC’s sites across L.A.
+County, where they will test an intervention that works at multiple levels — patient, provider, and healthcare system — and has several components.
+For example, patients will receive information on the importance of scheduling follow-up colonoscopies after abnormal FIT results and paired with navigators who help them go through each step of the process.
+Meanwhile, changes to electronic health record (EHR) systems will adjust how the FQHC communicates with specialist clinicians regarding patients’ referrals and test results.

 The trial is a testament to the power of academic-community partnerships.
-The team planned out interventions in collaboration with multiple community stakeholders, including NEVHC officials, administrators, doctors and even patients.
+The team designed intervention components in collaboration with multiple community stakeholders, including NEVHC officials, administrators, doctors and even patients.

-“Having stakeholders at the table at the table is critical for true community partnership—it is part of our scientific approach,” Dr. May explained.
+“Having stakeholders at the table is critical for true community-partnered research—it is part of our scientific approach,” Dr. May explained.

-Dr. May hopes that her work with NEVHC serves as an example to the UCLA community that academic-community partnerships can result in meaningful research.
+Dr. May hopes that her work with NEVHC serves as an example that academic-community partnerships can result in meaningful research.
 Saving lives is the main motivation behind her decision to take on such a challenging task, and she views her work with underserved populations as her career’s calling.

 Thanh Neville, MD Recognized in Human Atlas Art Project

 Service to our Los Angeles community is one of our core values in the DoM.
-Pulmonologist and end-of-life care researcher Thanh Neville, MD, MSHS has made such an impact on L.A. that she was one of just 100 people selected for Alta / A Human Atlas of a City of Angels, an interdisciplinary art project that recognizes individuals who are driving social change in Los Angeles County through a limited-edition portrait book, exhibitionwebsitemobile app, and podcast titled Intersections: Los Angeles.
+Pulmonologist and end-of-life care researcher Thanh Neville, MD, MSHS, associate professor in the UCLA Division of Pulmonary, Critical Care and Sleep Medicine, has made such an impact on L.A. that she was one of just 100 people selected for Alta / A Human Atlas of a City of Angels, an interdisciplinary art project that recognizes individuals who are driving social change in Los Angeles County through a limited-edition portrait book, exhibitionwebsitemobile app, and podcast titled Intersections: Los Angeles.

 “I had never heard about the Human Atlas, and when I learned that it was a project that showcased ‘extraordinary individuals who leave remarkable social impact,’ I was honestly shocked to have been selected,” she recalled.
 “When they called me, I actually asked if it was a mistake!”